Graduate Student Resources

 Please note: If you wish to register for more or less units than previously requested, you must submit written approval from your professor to the M.S. student advisor.
 Written approval can come in the form of an email from your professor approving the change in units.

-Use the USC Schedule of Classes to review what is being offered by not only the AME dept, but other Viterbi School of Engineering depts.
+Use the USC Schedule of Classes to review what is being offered by not only the AME department, but other Viterbi School of Engineering departments.
 Course descriptions are provided, and in many cases syllabi for the courses.
 You can also look at past semesters to see if a course has a syllabus posted or how frequently a class is offered.

 This website is an important tool which graduate engineering students must log into to request approval for Directed Research, Dept. D-clearances, submit grader applications if being hired, etc.